rubyrider/concernize/README.md

 Run the bundle command to install it.

-After you install concernize and add it to your Gemfile, you need to run the generator to generate your concern:
+Once you are done with installation, you are ready to generate your concern files.

 ```console
 rails generate concernize models film concern